kxh1027/Charlie/README.md

-# Charlie
+# Welcome to Charlie's webpage!

-This is what you can see
+This is my personal website, containing some of my data reports and datasets.
+Feel free to make any comments on them!